johnstonskj/johnstonskj.github.io/fun.md

 NVIDIA Titan V, running Ubuntu for GPU training and inferencing.
 I use the same large monitor at work, and at home, a Dell
 [UltraSharp U3415W 34-Inch Curved](https://www.dell.com/en-us/shop/accessories/apd/210-adtr).
+I have also a Advantage keyboard and a XYZ mouse at home and work with a XYZ KVM switch at home connected to the three machines.

 ## Interesting Links